mlamoure/Fing-Device-Watch/README.md

 Change Log
 ---
+2014-1-12: Fixed some async annoyances that would update Indigo more frequently than needed.

 2013-12-29: Added support for configuraiton file changes while devicewatch.js is running.
 This could potentially allow for integration from outside scripts where you may add Whitelist or Alert devices and devicewatch.js will react in real time.
 The configuration will be reloaded once changes are observed.
 			Added support for notification method (email) for non-whitelisted devices.